What is a wetland?

 Our wonderful wetlands need help to thrive.
 Here are a few actions you can take:

 1. Learn more about wetlands.
-(Check out more resources in the links below.)
+(Check out the list of resources below.)

 2. Visit wetlands to appreciate their beauty!
 Tread lightly when you visit: stay on paths and boardwalks.
 Be mindful not to step on small or delicate plants.